icons8/lunacy-docs/docs/index.md

 ## Missing Fonts, Solved

-When working with Sketch files downloaded from the internet, or received from a colleague, it may contain fonts that are missing on your system.
+When working with Sketch files that have been downloaded from the internet, or received from a colleague, it may contain fonts that you do not have on your system.

 ### Auto Downloading

-If you open a file with missing fonts, Lunacy checks Google Fonts and download those that are missing.
-The process is so smooth you never even notice it.
+If you open a file with missing fonts, Lunacy will check Google Fonts and download those that are missing.
+The process is so smooth, that you’ll never even notice it.

 ### Auto Installation

-All the Google Fonts are already on the list.
-When you choose any of them, Lunacy downloads it from the Google service.
+All the Google Fonts are already in the list.
+When you choose any one of them, Lunacy downloads it from the Google service.
 Smooth!

 ### Auto Replacing

-In Lunacy, you can replace the font once for the whole document while other editors require to do it for every font instance.
+In Lunacy, you only have to replace the font once throughout the entire document, while other editors require you to do it for every font instance.

 [//]: # (Maybe we should cut the above into couple sentences - ib)

 ## Bitmaps

 Bitmaps, or images are one of the object types that are supported in Lunacy.
 Bitmaps, (or raster) images are made up of pixels; those images can take many forms, such as screenshots or photographs.
-Lunacy supports the most common image formats such as PNG, JPG, JPEG.
+Lunacy supports all the most common image formats, like PNG, JPG, JPEG.

 ## Avatar Tool

-Designing user interfaces, one of the common tasks is creating avatars.
-This time-consuming process is easy with Lunacy.
-It has a tool for that.
-The avatar tool lets you create the one in one click.
+When designing user interfaces, one of the most common tasks is creating avatars.
+This time consuming process is easy with Lunacy, as it has a tool specifically for this.
+The avatar tool lets you create them in one click.

 ![Create an avatar in one click](public/mAz4bmww76HilrhUizdqvw_img_27.png)